New European Commentary

 Come and see God’s deeds- awesome work on behalf of the children of men-

-David invites us to come and see the works God did at the Red Sea, commenting: “there did we rejoice in him” (Ps.
+David invites us to come and see the works God did at the Red Sea, commenting: “there we rejoiced in Him” (Ps.
 66:6).
 He praises God for saving him in the language of Israel’s Red Sea deliverance, speaking of it as “the day of my trouble” (Ps.
 86:7,8 = Ex.
 15:11).
 He saw how their circumstances and his were in principle the same; he personalized the Scripture he had read, inviting us to play "Bible television" with the text.
 We are to go and see the Red Sea all over again.

 Psa 66:6